 The Chinese language lacks tenses.
 Like English verbs, Chinese words do not change forms or conjugate.
 This is something for which Chinese students should be grateful.

-In terms of the script, additional help comes through technology.
-We know the traditional system of Romanized transcription of Chinese characters as Pinyin.
+Additional help with the script comes through technology.
+The traditional system of Romanized transcription of Chinese characters is known as Pinyin.
 The benefit is that you can input it into your computer and suggest characters.

 You can text or send emails in without memorizing each character’s stroke.
 Instead, you can type in Chinese if you know the Pinyin and recognize the character you’re looking for.